-CBH Board Member since 2015
+CBH Board Member since 2014

-Ms. Riley is a graduate of the College of the Holy Cross (B.A., History, cum laude, 2004), and Quinnipiac University School of Law (J.D., cum laude, 2007).
-In her spare time, she coaches gymnastics and cheerleading for Special Olympics, including as the Team USA gymnastics coach at the Special Olympics World Games in 2011 and 2015.
+Rory is a graduate of the College of the Holy Cross (B.A., History, cum laude, 2004), and Quinnipiac University School of Law (J.D., cum laude, 2007).
+She is admitted to practice before the U.S Court of Appeals for Veterans Claims and is a member of the Massachusetts and New York Bars.

 In her spare time, Rory enjoys giving back to her community.
 She coaches gymnastics and cheerleading for Special Olympics, including as the Team USA World Games coach in 2011 and 2015.
 Rory currently lives in Charlotte, NC with her fiancé́ Richard, who is a veteran of the U.S. Army, having served as both an infantry officer and JAG officer, and their Doberman, Griffin.
 She is also a member of the Board of Directors for Charlotte Bridge Home, a North Carolina-based non-profit that assists veterans in successfully transitioning home after military service.